YashKapoor1102/Monopoly/README.md

 - Sequence Diagram: <a href="https://drive.google.com/file/d/1x1JRakijuZSqmNUnJa6zI2E-5qXD8Ngh/view?usp=sharing">View Sequence Diagram</a><br><br>
 This diagram illustrates the following scenario:

-The game of Monopoly begins, and the user adds players.
+**Scenario**: The game of Monopoly begins, and the user adds players.
 The first player then takes their turn, assuming they did not roll doubles.
 This includes:
 - Adding players to the game.
 - Rolling the dice.
 - Moving the player to a new position on the board.